meganesu/TIL/education/learning-how-to-learn.md

     * Take notes on what works for you and what doesn't.
     * Plan your quitting time!
 When are you going to stop for the day?
 * "Eat the biggest frog first."
 Start your day with the hardest thing on your to-do list.

+---

+## Memory

+Your brain is hard-wired to be better at remembering visual spatial relations.
+Imagine walking through a house you've never been in.
+After a tour, you roughly remember where things are, without needing to study.
+Images connect directly to your visual spatial centers with enhanced memory abilities.

+How do you get a visual to move from your working memory to long term memory?
+It should be **memorable** (the more evocative, the better), and you should use **repetition** (like spaced repetition with flashcards, to make use of interleaving).
+When practicing, say the content aloud, to build auditory hooks to help you remember the material.

+> Handwriting helps you more deeply commit information to memory (as opposed to typing).

+### Long-term memory:

+* The hippocampus is responsible for long-term memory and **memory consolidation** (taking things from short-term to long-term memory).
+Memory consolidation happens during sleep.
+* Memories can change!
+Your brain has to retrieve the memory from long-term memory (where it was inactive), put it back in your working memory (where you're actively thinking about it), and then restore the memory in your long-term memory again (when you're asleep).
+This process is called **reconsolidation**.
+Since the process overwrites the old memory in long-term memory each time you remember it, it's possible for individual memories to change over time.
+* You can create false memories by vividly imagining something (like when you're using your imagination as a child).

+### Tips for improving memory:

+1. Create meaningful groups to simplify the material.
+    * Create mnemonics (e.g., use abbreviations).
+    * For remembering numbers, try to associate them with things you already remember (e.g., the year a family member was born, events that happened at that age) or a number system you're already familiar with (e.g., a good running time).
+1. Mind Palace technique
+    * Especially helpful for remembering lists of things.
+    * Choose a familiar location that you know well.
+Place the things you want to remember in various spots around the location.
+Visualize walking through the space and seeing each of the things.
+1. Come up with a picture.
+    * Make use of your brain's predisposition to remember visuals.

+These memory tricks make it faster to get information from working to long-term memory.

+### General tips for brain health (from US memory champion Nelson Dellis):

+1. Keep your brain active!
+Try to memorize things (groceries, etc.)
+1. Be physically active.
+1. Be social!
+1. Maintain a healthy diet.
+DHA Omega-3.